chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 > As the original Harbinger, much about him remains a mystery.
 Upon our first meeting, he recognized my background with ease, yet to this day, I know little about him.

+Tartaglia's voice line also confirms this:

+> He was the first ever Fatui Harbinger, and today he is our leader.
+He only appears on important occasions.
+As for his accomplishments...
+To be honest, I don't really care.
+I owe my loyalty and devotion to the Tsaritsa, no one else.

-### The addition of Nod-Krai as a mid-life region might be their way of releasing the rest of the Harbingers without lumping them all in Snezhnaya or Khaenriah
+### The addition of Nod-Krai as a mid-lifecycle region might be their way of releasing the rest of the Harbingers without lumping them all in Snezhnaya or Khaenriah
 As I've said previously, Harbingers are massively popular, and it would be a wasted opportunity if Hoyo does not take advantage of this.
 I suspect that the reason why they added Nod-Krai midway through the game when it was never teased anywhere in the Travail teaser is because they only realized how profitable the Harbingers are after the successful launches of Wanderer and Arlecchino, and they might have regretted their decision to not make more of them playable sooner.

 This speculation might hold some grounds especially considering how there's still 8 more unreleased Harbingers and yet we're closer to approaching the end of story.
 While they could launch 1 Harbinger in Natlan, then 4 in Snezhnaya, and 3 in Khaenriah, this would result in too many Harbingers being released at a time leaving people overwhelmed on which Harbinger to choose.
 In contrast, by releasing Nod-Krai before Snezhnaya, they could for example release 1 Harbinger in Natlan, 2 in Nod-Krai, 3 in Snezhnaya, and 2 in Khaenriah, which is more manageable and would prevent potential buyers from getting overwhelmed with too many choices at once.